crschmidt/cpp.ebikelibrary.org/content/buy-yours/black-friday-abound.md

 * Loan of Seatpad
 * Everything required to redeem full accessories package, after two weeks ([redemption link](https://www.aventon.com/pages/free-gift))

-Once you receive your full set of accessories, you will return the handrail and seatpad to the Camberville E-Bike Lending Library near Porter Square.
+Once you receive your full set of accessories, you will return the duplicate handrail and seatpad to the Camberville E-Bike Lending Library near Porter Square.

 Additional items you may wish to add to your order: